MuindiStephen/MuindiStephen/README.md

  I'm Stephen Muindi and a Software Developer / RnD

 - 👯 I’m looking for new opportunities in Tech.
--  💬 Consult me, share with me and let's connect & grow!
+-  💬 Consult me, let's share knowledge/skills,connect & grow!

 <center>
   <table>